anutkk/sphericalgeometry/README.md

 * `geodesic_waypoints` - Computes waypoints along a geodesic ("great circle") between two points.

+## Coordinates system

+The package was designed so that the user needs to deal exclusively with geographic coordinates (latitude and longitude).
+The units are degrees.
+However, some of the low-level functions return and use 3D Cartesian coordinates (X, Y, Z).

+## Limitations

+There is no support for disjoint polygons.

 ## Some basic notions of spherical geometry
 ### Great circles and geodesics